alphagov/government-service-design-manual/service-manual/digital-by-default/scope-of-the-standard.md

 - the responsibility of a central government department, agency or non-departmental public body?
 - being launched in April 2014 or after?

-[Copy below should be adapted into Smart answer]

 If you have answered yes to all of the questions above:
 The service must meet the standard before it can go live on GOV.UK.